rsdashman/RdScript-s/README.md

 + OP scripts!

 # most picked up from scriptblox.com and other sites
-## Credits go to the official owners
+## !!!Credits go to the official owners!!!

 # Font: Scriptblox.com